Analyzing Cyberpunk 2077 Related Tweets using Twitter Streaming API and Apache Flink

 })

-Created some visualizations and added them to Dashboard.
-In the below picture we can see the last 24h data in Kibana.
-Yep most used keywords besides Cyberpunk, are RTX and 3080 and when checking the tweets it seems there was a giveaway using that tags.
+To make sense of it, I built a few visualizations and pulled them into a Dashboard.
+The picture below shows the last 24h of data in Kibana.
+Yep, the most used keywords besides Cyberpunk are RTX and 3080, and when checking the tweets, it seems there was a giveaway using those tags.